Pair Programming in CS111*

 For a partner task, the teams must have exactly two members.
 Teams with three or more members are not allowed.

-When you work with a partner, will need to arrange times to meet outside of class.
+When you work with a partner, you will need to arrange times to meet outside of class.
 The most important rule of pair programming is that code is written in real time together (e.g., partner A's individually-written code cannot be passed onto partner B, instead both partners write code together).
 Such programming can either be done in person at a single physical computer or via Zoom where one person is sharing their computer with their partner.
 (Zoom's remote control feature offers the advantage of easily supporting the driver/navigator model that is essential to pair programming because both partners can edit the code directly.
 One partner should open up a window with the particular task and then allow access to the remote partner to control that window.)

 We expect everyone to be flexible and professional in arranging meeting times as necessary; if your schedule is highly constrained, explore possible meeting times with your prospective partner before you commit to the partnership.